-Medical costs in the US tend to be higher than other countries for a couple of reasons.
-American doctors tend to order more tests and scans then in other countries and the US deals with a relatively high rate of medical inflation.
+Medical costs in the US tend to be higher than in other countries for a couple of reasons.
+American doctors tend to order more tests and scans than in other countries, and the US deals with a relatively high rate of medical inflation.

 Expat Medical Care in the USA

 The quality of medical care available in the United States is generally of a high standard.
 In the United States, health care is provided by private hospitals and clinics.
 This requires citizens to have private medical insurance.
 Often, an employer provides insurance that covers the employee and their immediate family.
 Increasingly, due to rising costs, employees are required to help cover the cost of that medical insurance.